Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Works in Progress

-*Power Tools II: T-bone Slim's Electric Coffee Grinder* for Percussionist and Saxophonist (after T-bone Slim) <br />
+*Power Tools II: Coffee Grinder for T-bone Slim* for Percussionist and Saxophonist <br />
-&emsp; commissioned by Greg Riss and Joe Connor
+&emsp; commissioned by Greg Riss

 *Joined Subjects and Grazed Knowledges (JS & GK)* for Piano Four Hands (after Gyorgy Kurtag's transcriptions of J.S.
 Bach)